 - litigation (whether domestic (at the U.S. Court of International Trade, U,S. Court of Appeals for the Federal Circuit, U.S. Supreme Court; other federal courts) and dispute settlement proceedings for trade agreements (WTO, NAFTA, other FTAs);

-- negotiations (WTO, FTAs (e.g., Trans Pacific Partnership, Transatlantic Trade and Investment Partnership (US-EU), International Services Agreement), climate change) including on areas such as agriculture, manufactured goods, service sectors, government procurement, standards (technical barriers to trade), sanitary and phytosanitary rules, investment measures, trade remedies, customs valuation, licensing, intellectual property, state owned enterprises and state trading enterprises and including accession to the WTO;
+- negotiations (WTO, FTAs (e.g., Trans Pacific Partnership, Transatlantic Trade and Investment Partnership (US-EU)), International Services Agreement, Environmental Goods Agreement, Information Technology Agreement) including on areas such as agriculture, manufactured goods, service sectors, government procurement, standards (technical barriers to trade), sanitary and phytosanitary rules, investment measures, trade remedies, customs valuation, licensing, intellectual property, state owned enterprises and state trading enterprises and including accession to the WTO;

 - trade policy (legislation, regulations, practice before various government agencies (U.S. Department of Commerce, U.S. Trade Representative, U.S. International Trade Commission, U.S. Customs and Border Protection, U.S. Department of Agriculture, U.S. Department of the Treasury)